-- 1. After consultation with the Statistical Advisory Group for Further Education Statistics1 (SAGE) the presentation of the performance indicators has been updated starting from the 2016-17 College Performance Indicators publication. - 2.
+- 1. After consultation with the SAGE the presentation of the performance indicators has been updated starting from the 2016-17 College Performance Indicators publication. - 2.
 The main changes are the combining of Early Withdrawal and Further Withdrawal into a single Withdrawal percentage; while the distribution of PIs are now more clearly represented with all proportions stacked and labelled to show the full cohort.
 The new layout as exemplified provides clarity and allows accessible observation of success, partial success and withdrawal for comparison.

 - 3. The bar to the left (green) shows the percentage of students who have completed their course year successfully.
 This includes students who have progressed to a later year for multi-year courses. - 4.
-The following student outcomes for nationally recognised programmes are considered to have completed successfully: - Completed programme / course, student assessed and successful. - Student has progressed to next year and has achieved 70% of the credits undertaken. - Student has achieved 70% of the credits undertaken but has chosen not to progress onto the next year.
+The following student outcomes for nationally recognised programmes are considered to have completed successfully: - Completed programme / course, student assessed and successful. - Student has progressed to next year and has achieved 70% of the credits undertaken. - Student has achieved 70% of the credits undertaken but has chosen not to progress onto the next year. - Student completed first year of a Higher National Diploma (HND) but has chosen to leave with a Higher National Certificate (HNC).